AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/6-time_series_analysis_and_generation.md

 **3. Planned Outages Minimum and Maximum Numbers**

-_In the description given so far regarding how outages are modeled, no true difference was made between "forced" and "planned" outages, i.e. both relied on unconstrained random draws.
-This is satisfactory only if the process to model through the "planned" data is actually little constrained, or not at all._
+In the description given so far regarding how outages are modeled, no true difference was made between "forced" and "planned" outages, i.e. both relied on unconstrained random draws.
+This is satisfactory only if the process to model through the "planned" data is actually little constrained, or not at all.

-_In all other occurrences, it makes sense to define a general framework for the maintenance schedule.
-In Antares this is defined at the cluster scale by two specific 365-day arrays:_
+In all other occurrences, it makes sense to define a general framework for the maintenance schedule.
+In Antares this is defined at the cluster scale by two specific 365-day arrays:

-_PO Min Nb and PO Max Nb._
+<center>PO Min Nb and PO Max Nb.</center>

-_These parameters are used by the time-series generator as constraints that_ **cannot be violated**_, regardless of the raw outcome of regular random draws.
+These parameters are used by the time-series generator as constraints that **cannot be violated**, regardless of the raw outcome of regular random draws.
 To meet these constraints, the generator may have to anticipate or delay "planned" outages yielded by the primary random draws stage.
-If data regarding planned outage rates and planned outage Max and Min numbers are not consistent, the Max and Min Numbers take precedence._
+If data regarding planned outage rates and planned outage Max and Min numbers are not consistent, the Max and Min Numbers take precedence.

-_Exemples (for simplicity'sake, they are described here with only one value instead of 365):_
+_Examples (for simplicity'sake, they are described here with only one value instead of 365):_

 _Cluster size = 100 PO rate =10% PO Min Nb=0 PO Max Nb= 100_